ignatandrei/console_to_saas/Chapter05/readme.md

 Code at [![Chapter05](https://ignatandrei.github.io/console_to_saas/Chapter05.svg)](https://ignatandrei.github.io/console_to_saas/sources/Chapter05.zip)

+## Homework
+There are a few issues that you could encounter to transform this code example in production.
+The WordContractExtractor depends on the IFileSystem.
+The latter one is the state (it keeps the source files).
+While it is ok to have a state which is read-only (multiple requests will not alter the state), you could have concurrency problems if the files are written there.
+In this case, the IFileSystem has only methods for reading.
+Your homework is to modify the WordContractExtractor to be consistent and use the IFileSystem for writing.

+Your task is to:
+- add a function for writing in the IFileSystem that receives a Stream and it writes the content to the file system.
+- add a property CanWrite to the IFileSystem and ensure writing is possible
+- implement in the classes that IFileSystems inherits from the functionality

 ## Further reading

 1. Choosing Between an Interface and an Abstract Class - https://medium.com/better-programming/choosing-between-interface-and-abstract-class-7a078551b914
 2. How to manage external connections using IDisposable - https://docs.microsoft.com/en-us/dotnet/api/system.idisposable
 3. Read about file system abstraction (exists already:  https://github.com/System-IO-Abstractions/System.IO.Abstractions
 4. How to unit test  http://dontcodetired.com/blog/post/Unit-Testing-C-File-Access-Code-with-SystemIOAbstractions)